lilab-bcb/cirrocumulus/docs/installation.rst

     cirro serve

 - Add a dataset and optionally share with dataset with collaborators.
 If you enabled authentication, then no users are allowed to add datasets to cirrocumulus.
-Set the property "importer" to true on entry in the users collection to enable a user to import datasets.
+Set the property "importer" to true on an entry in the users collection to enable a user to import datasets.

 - You can programmatically add a dataset by posting to the /api/dataset endpoint::